Kotlin Help

 In this example:

 Lambda expressions with receiver are helpful when you want to create a domain-specific language (DSL).
-Since you have access to the receiver object's member functions and properties without explicitly referencing the receiver, your code becomes leaner.
+Since you have access to the receiver's member functions and properties without explicitly referencing the receiver, your code becomes leaner.

 To demonstrate this, consider an example that configures items in a menu.
 Let's begin with a MenuItem class and a Menu class that contains a function to add items to the menu called item(), as well as a list of all menu items items: